Centre stick: History

 The centre stick originated at the turn of the twentieth century.
 In 1900, Wilhelm Kress of Austria developed a control stick for aircraft, but did not apply for a patent.
 Instead, a patent was awarded to the French aviator, Robert Esnault-Pelterie who applied for it in 1907.

+Split stick

+A two-handed variation of the centre stick has existed as a split stick, with a similar arrangement to a yoke as it is bifurcated for the pilot to operate with both hands.
+This is not only used to operate the aircraft but for the pilot to also use radar controls.
+The F-8 Crusader is an example of an aircraft that used a split stick.